-The PSSD is the primary agency responsible for purchasing and e-sourcing matters for supplies and services necessary for the efficient operation of all City departments.
+The PSSD is the primary agency responsible for Purchasing & Supply Chain Management, Vendor Management, Workshops & Expos, and Socio-Economic Programs.
 Our department works jointly with the various City departments in developing:

-Our department also provides internal and external workshops and trainings relating to contract administration, bid and proposal preparation, and vendor outreach with the focus on clarifying “How to do Business with the City”.
+Our department also provides internal and external workshops and training relating to contract administration, bid and proposal preparation, and vendor outreach.

-We continually seek vendors, suppliers, and contractors who can provide quality products and services at competitive prices.
-The PSSD uses competitive bidding procedures to select vendors, and encourages vendor participation in our bidding activities.
+We continually seek suppliers, and contractors who can provide quality products and services at competitive prices.
+The PSSD uses competitive bidding procedures to select suppliers, and encourages supplier participation in our bidding activities.

 We follow our Procurement and Sourcing Policy which describes our guidelines for conducting any procurement and related activities.